-Under Virginia law, there are two types of divorce cases, fault-based and so-called “no-fault” divorces.
-I use the phrase “so-called” because there is nothing in the Virginia Code that says “no-fault” — rather, it says “living separate and apart,” but it is not unusual to say “no-fault” regardless.
+Under Virginia law, there are two types of divorce cases, fault-based and so-called“no-fault” divorces.
+I use the phrase “so-called” because there is nothing in the Virginia Code that says “no-fault” -- rather, it says “living separate and apart,” but it is not usual to say “no-fault” regardless.

 Simply speaking, fault-based cases involve marital misconduct by one or both of the spouses, while no-fault cases are based on the spouses living physically separated from one another for a statutory period of time.